|

 of Joseph Banks, but unfortunately his notes, drawings and collected

 specimens were lost when his ship burned on the return journey.
-He
+He was largely responsible for |

-was largely responsible for botanists being appointed to government
+botanists being appointed to government

 expeditions and his herbarium received large collections from all

 over the world.
-Published works of his included the Muscologia
+Published works of his included the Muscologia (1818) on the mosses of Britain and Ireland, Musci exotici (1818-1820, two volumes) on foreign mosses and other cryptogamic plants,

-and Flora Scotica (1821) (ref.
-Arctostaphylos hookeri,
+and Flora Scotica (1821).

-- hookeria'na/hookeria'num: see previous entry (ref.
-Salix hookeriana,
+hookeria'na/hookeria'num: see previous entry.

-- hoopes'ii: after Thomas Hoopes (1834-1925), entrepreur in West Chester,
+hoopes'ii: named for Thomas Hoopes (1834-1925), entrepreneur in West Chester,

 PA., who with his brother William established a wheel works which